 Top 5 Ingredients: 1.
 Venison, 2.
 Venison Hearts, 3.
 Venison Livers, 4.
 Organic Pumpkin Seeds, 5.
 Organic Cranberries

-Even without considering the low-carb content, the dog food is full of wholesome ingredients.
-Venison meat and organs are the primary sources of protein, while the remaining recipe is filled with fruits and vegetables.
-All of the produce is organic certified, and the meat is obtained from antibiotic and hormone-free venison.
+Venison meat and organs are the primary protein sources, while the remaining ingredients are mostly fruits and vegetables.
+All of the produce is certified organic, and the meat is antibiotic and hormone-free venison.

 4. Ziwi Peak Lamb Grain-Free Air-Dried Dog Food

 Top 5 Ingredients: 1.
 Lamb, 2.
 Lamb Heart, 3.
 Lamb Liver, 4.
 New Zealand Green Mussel, 5.
 Inulin from Chicory

 Striking the perfect balance between dry and raw food is a difficult task.
 However, Ziwi Peak Lamb Dog Food has succeeded with its unique air-drying process and incredibly low carbohydrate levels.
 Their advanced preservation method involved air-drying each batch to kill any bacteria while preserving the goodness of raw food.